sa-g-e/gobin/README.md

 Any contributions are welcome, feel free to submit a pull req.

 ## Acknowledgements

  - big inspiration from [w4/bin](https://github.com/w4/bin)
  - all the horrible paste bins out there

+## TODO

+- make it not burn your eyes out
+- add screenshots n stuff to readme
+- add curl support or whatever